tomcali/liri-node-app/README.md

 * process.argv() is used to take in command-line arguments, which are subsequently checked for valid values.
 * Set up the control flow for executing various liri methods, including twitter, spotify, OMDB, and random.
 * Ran a few test of the various functions.
 * Added logging to an external text file log.txt as an option.
 The logToFile Boolean toggle controls this option.
-We added a timing feature to the log to show how long things take to process.